vetrok/infinitesoft/README.md

 4. Database set-up
 ------------
-4.1 Apply dump file, will be attached to project archive 4.2 You can create database manually and migrate tables with yii migration tool
+a)  Apply dump file, will be attached to project archive

+b)  You can create database manually and migrate tables with yii migration tool

 ~~~
 php yii migrate/up --migrationPath=@vendor/dektrium/yii2-user/migrations